tpoatsy3/fighterBoat/README.md

 # Welcome to Fighter Boat!

 Welcome to my 'for fun project' that I'm using as a coding sample for my upcoming job search.
 This is a Battleship inspired game that allows upto 5 players on the same LAN connection to play a game of battleship.

 ### Architecture

 The game has two pieces: the server and the client.
-Each LAN will only need to run one server while each player will need to run a client.
+Only one server needs to run on a network; Each player will need to run the client.

 ### Playing